How to Retire to Italy: All You Need to Know

 Italy is always a good idea

-There are many benefits to retiring to Italy.
+There are many benefits to retiring in Italy.
 The first?
 The warmth of the people.

-Italian people are very open to getting to know new people, to take care of guests and make you feel like you’re at home.
+Italian people are very open to getting to know new people, taking care of guests, and making you feel like you’re at home.
 In Italy, there is a big sense of family.
 Every occasion is good to spend time together: from family events to holidays commanded by the Roman Calendar.

 Most of these moments are spent around a table.
 The table is one of the most important elements of Italian culture because Italian people are passionate about food, especially handmade food like spaghetti, tortellini, and pizza.

-Let’s a look at all you need to know before you decide to retire to Italy.
+Let’s look at all you need to know before you decide to retire to Italy.

 What’s the currency in Italy?
 And what about taxes?